Marking, feedback and planning

 - Arrangements must recognise the distinctive and considerable pressures experienced by teachers who are working from home.

-Where such arrangements are established, schools and the employers of teachers and school leaders will need to ensure that they are fair and manageable for staff and, as far as possible, meaningful and equitable for pupils.
+In planning and, if necessary, implementing such arrangements, schools and the employers of teachers and school leaders will need to ensure that they are fair and manageable for staff and, as far as possible, meaningful and equitable for pupils.
 Every setting will need to organise its provision in a way that takes account of its particular context.
 However, the following factors must be reflected in all remote learning arrangements if they are to be regarded as acceptable to the NASUWT.

 In normal circumstances, the core purposes of marking, feedback and planning are to help teachers secure high-quality educational experiences for pupils and to provide useful information that supports effective teaching.
 Practices should always be manageable for teachers and not distract them from other learning-related activities.
 Marking and planning should never be used as a proxy for evaluating whether a teacher is teaching well.